GenealogyCollective/gprime-archive/docs/Setup_AWS_Service.md

 # Setup an AWS service

-These are notes on using Amazon Web Services (yum-based install)
+These are notes on using Amazon Web Services (yum-based install).
+Everything below works, unless otherwise noted.

 1. Get a DNS name ($12, used gprime.info)
 2. Get a Reserved Instance (make a particular type, m2.mirco) ($95 compute cloud)